 This lovely client are looking for an enthusiastic full time Veterinary Surgeon to join their friendly small animal practice on the Kent / Surrey border.

 You will be joining a great team of 2 Receptionists, 4 RVNs, 2 Vets and a Practice Manager in this modern, well equipped, air conditioned practice set in beautiful countryside, yet only an hour from London / 1 minute from the M25.

 This is a full-time role, working 40 hour week over 4 full days (Thursdays off) and one Saturday morning in 3 but there are no other OOH's allowing for a good work-life balance.

 In return our client offers a very competitive package including:

 RCVS fees paid plus two other membership subscriptions

-If you are interested to apply then please contact [email protected] or give me a call on 01422 433900
+If this role sounds of interest please email your CV through to [email protected] or give me a call on 01422 433900.

 If this vacancy isn’t quite right for you, please visit www.brightleaf.co.uk to view a full list of our current vacancies.
 You can also sign up for email alerts to receive news of new vacancies the second they are posted.

 Bright Leaf Recruitment is a recruitment agency specialising in veterinary recruitment.
 We have been placing exceptional veterinary surgeons and veterinary nurses in great roles around the United Kingdom, Dubai and Australia since 2010.
 Our team of expert recruiters have over two decades of experience in the veterinary recruitment industry.